QYhB05/MomoTech/README.md

 The project now uses 1.20.1 API of minecraft, and RC-35 of Slimefun

-and only have Chinese versions, but maybe we'll have English versions later, also, welcome you to help me to translate it!
+and only have Chinese versions, but maybe we'll have English versions later, also, welcome you to help me translate it!

-# You'd better use the latest version because maybe there's some bug in the old versions :D
+# You'd better use the latest version because maybe there's some bugs in the old versions :D

 ## Version History
 ### 2024/2/24

-Put out the fist version, it includes some machine and useful tool, and has its own main play route
+Put out the fist version, it includes some machines and useful tools, and has its own main play route

 ### 2024/3/1